regebro/hovercraft/README.rst

 Features
 --------

-* Write your presentations in a simple text markup language.
+* Write your presentations in a text markup language.
 No slow, limiting GUI, no annoying HTML!

 * Pan, rotate and zoom in 3D, with automatic repositioning of slides!